 In order to remain competitive, businesses’ websites need to be found online by the consumers already searching for the products and services that you sell.
-You need to be found in the:
+You need to be found on one of these platforms:

 Outbound vs. Inbound Marketing